x-cellent/basic-docker-workshop/8-solution-docker-compose/solution.md

 Exercise: docker compose
 ========================

-1. Start the encironment (prod.sh)
+1. Start the encironment (docker-run.sh)
 2. Verify that its running
 3. Stop it
 4. Extend docker-compose.yaml